davesnuthouse/RedGuild/README.md

 Please report these under issues section (full BugSack data would be ideal)

-IS ADDON CURRENTLY SAFE TO USE : YES, but sync is still being worked on so wont function in all versions
+IS ADDON CURRENTLY SAFE TO USE : YES

 Missing functionality I want to add/chage ASAP: